 I didn’t get good painkillers though which makes me kind of disappointed.
 How will I draw my artistic masterpieces now?

 I’ve always got this little fear that the anesthesiologist will judge things wrong and I’ll wake up in the middle of the surgery and there’ll be blood and gore everywhere and I’ll start screaming, “Oh my god, that’s my HEART!”.

 But it was knee surgery, not open-heart surgery, and the anesthesiologist seemed to know what he was doing.
 One moment he was talking to me about the one time he was in the US in Phoenix, Arizona and an almost 7-foot-tall Sioux Indian on heroin was trying to take his backpack.

 Next thing I know I’m waking up to a male nurse leaning over me and stroking my eyebrows.
 It was quite nice.
 He had a soft touch.

 I never did find out what happened to that dude’s backpack and I’m very disappointed by this.
 I think it’s a terribly bad habit for an anesthesiologist to start telling really interesting stories just seconds before he knocks a person out with drugs.

 Apparently when I woke up I kept asking the nurse if trees had feet and if he enjoyed playing the board game Risk.

-He giggled when he told me this, after I was a bit more conscious, but he didn’t answer either of the questions.
+He smiled when he told me this, after I was a bit more conscious, but he didn’t answer either of the questions.
 I didn’t care so much about the trees/feet one, but I don’t know a lot of people in Auckland and if he enjoys playing Risk then we should totally be friends.